Clown (film): Production

-In November 2010, Jon Watts and Christopher D. Ford uploaded a fake trailer to YouTube that announced Eli Roth would produce the film; Roth was not involved at the time.
+In November 2010, Jon Watts and Christopher Ford uploaded a fake trailer to YouTube that announced Eli Roth would produce the film; Roth was not involved at the time.
 Roth spoke about the film, saying: "I loved how ballsy they were, issuing a trailer that said, 'From the Master of Horror, Eli Roth.'
 Some people thought I'd made the movie, or that it was another fake Grindhouse trailer...
 I really felt these guys deserved a shot, and that people are truly freaked out by evil clowns.
 It's new territory to make this a version of The Fly, where this guy can feel himself changing, blacking out only to find blood all over his clown suit.
 You're sympathetic toward a monster until the monster actually takes over."

 Principal photography began in November 2012 in Ottawa.
 Roth joined as a producer, and Watts directed the film based on a screenplay co-written with Ford.